 Rachel is a patent attorney at Lowe, Hauptman & Ham, where she drafts and prosecutes utility and plant patent applications, as well as counsels clients in all biotechnology areas.
 Intermixed with her patent practice, Rachel provides pro bono assistance and representation to underserved populations in a variety of legal proceedings, primarily relating to disability rights and discrimination based on disability.
 Rachel is pleased to serve as a HEARD board advisor, complementing her representation of deaf and hard of hearing individuals in language access and disability rights issues.

-Andy Petejan (Incoming Treasurer)
+Andy Petejan (Immediate Past Interim Treasurer)

 Andy served as treasurer for Maryland Association of the Deaf for about two years and contributes his time assisting deaf people and organziations to achieve various objectives.
 Currently he works as an economist.

-Everita "Ever" Safra (Interim Treasurer)
+Everita "Ever" Safra (Inauguaral Treasurer)

 Ever is a financial consultant who volunteers her time to individuals and organizations that focus on effecting a positive change.

-Maxwell "Max" Shea (Board Member)
+Maxwell "Max" Shea (Former Board Member)